PS Waverley (1899): History

 Waverley was built for the North British Steam Packet Co. by A. & J. Inglis at their Pointhouse Shipyard on the Clyde in Glasgow, Scotland.
 The ship was designed to be the flagship of the North British Steam Packet Co. fleet with the intention that it could be used for regular Clyde services but also to help the company expand their initial foray into excursions in areas around Bute, Arran, Kintyre and Loch Fyne.
+Waverley was equipped with a compound engine, which was a first for ships employed on the Clyde which had up to this point only used single crank engines.
+But this was combined with a haystack boiler, which at the time was considered an older style of boiler, but being lighter than contemporary modern designs resulted in impressive speeds.
 She was launched on 29 May 1899 and completed official trials on 8 July during which she achieved 19.73 knots over the measured mile.
 After her trials she went downriver and around Bute before returning to Craigendoran.
 She entered service on 10 July 1899.
 In 1902, North British Steam Packet Co was dissolved and Waverley was transferred to the ownership of its parent company North British Railway operating a smaller range of routes that did not include Kintyre, Loch Fyne and the west of Arran.